 If you do not have other dogs in your household, you may want to think about signing up to training classes and also puppy parties that are sometimes run by your local vet.
 Here the puppy learns how to interact with other dogs and you’ll receive some good tips on puppy care.

 The team at MedicAnimal wishes you all the best for the arrival of your new pup.
-Remember that we have a live forum if you ever have any questions about your pets.
+Remember that we have Animal Health Advisors available to assist you with additional questions.